 Experience Reading - University Open Day this Friday

-This Friday (22 June 2012) the University of Reading is delighted to welcome prospective students and their parents to the summer Open Day.
-Over 6,000 visitors from across the country are expected at the Whiteknights campus where they will discover the range of high-quality courses on offer at Reading, one of the top 1% of universities in the world.
+This Friday (24 June) the University of Reading is delighted to invite people to its summer Open Day.
+Over 4000 visitors from across the country are expected to attend where they will discover the varied, high-quality courses on offer at Reading, one of the top 200 universities in the world.

-The University of Reading is renowned around the world and takes pride in its established history, cutting-edge research and research-led teaching, in areas as diverse as food and nutritional sciences and construction management.
-With its community, cosmopolitan atmosphere and award-winning green parkland campus Reading delivers a world-class student experience.
-Current students have given the University an 89% satisfaction rating.
+Reading is renowned around the world and takes pride in its established history, cutting-edge research and research-led teaching, in areas as diverse as food and nutritional sciences and construction management.
+With its community, cosmopolitan atmosphere and lush green parkland campus Reading delivers a world-class student experience.
+Current students have given the University an 88% satisfaction rating.

-This year has seen the opening of the University's new home for the Department of Film, Theatre and Television, the Minghella building, named in honour of the late Anthony Minghella, the award-winning playwright, screenwriter and director.
-The £11 million project houses cutting-edge facilities, including a state-of-the-art cinema, sound studio and two fully-equipped theatre spaces.
+This year sees the opening of the University's new home for the Department of Film, Theatre and Television the Minghella building, named in honour of the late Anthony Minghella, the award-winning playwright, screenwriter and director.
+The £11m project houses cutting-edge facilities, including a state-of-the-art cinema, sound studio and two fully-equipped theatre spaces.